nballou/nickballousite/content/docs/BANGS/UserGuide.markdown

 ## What order should the items be in?

 We strongly recommend randomizing the order in which items appear.
+This allows you to better use multiple items to measure the same underlying thing (i.e., the three autonomy satisfaction items) without it being overly obvious or tedious for participants who would have to otherwise fill out several similar items in a row.

-## What are the scale options?
+## What are the response options?

 BANGS was designed using a 7-pt Likert scale with the following format: